U.S. armed forces recruitment issues

 3. Eroding Trust and Political Divisiveness

-Ronald Regan Foundation and Institute conducted a survey that shows that trust in uniformed services has eroded from 70% to just 48% between 2017 and 2020.
+A survey by the Ronald Reagan Foundation and Institute showed that trust in uniformed services dropped significantly, from 70% in 2017 to 48% in 2020.

-The perception is partly due to debates surrounding issues like “wokeness” and whether the military is straying from its core mission of national defense.
+The drop is partly attributed to debates over issues like “wokeness” and whether the military is deviating from its core mission of national defense.

 4. Post-COVID Recruitment Struggles